 To keep them clean, I use a mix of mild dish soap and water.
 I’ll just spray it on and wipe it off with a towel.

 You would think that white counters would show every spot, smudge, and crumb, but they really don’t.
-I have found them to be even more forgiving that then dark granite we replaced.
+I have found the Monterey Quartz counters to be even more forgiving than the dark granite we replaced.

 As a reminder, here is how the kitchen looked when we first moved in…

 The kitchen definitely wasn’t bad.
 In fact, I loved the bones of the kitchen.
 It has a wonderful layout and nice cabinetry.
 I just customized the surfaces, the aesthetic parts of the kitchen, to make it suit my style.
 (And I say my style because Jeff defaults to me about 98% of the time.)

 One last note… my kitchen isn’t always this clean!
 We end up with stove splatters, counter clutter, and a sink full of dishes just like everyone else.
 Before I take pictures, though, I give everything a nice cleaning, just as I would if I had a guest coming over.

 I just wanted to throw that nugget of reality out there!